35 Pioneering Indian DeepTech Startups join the USA Delegation for nasscom's Flagship InnoTrek 2024

 InnoTrek 2024 offers a ten-day immersive experience across multiple US cities (New York, New Jersey, Chicago and San Fransisco), connecting 35 Indian DeepTech startups with leading tech giants, investors, and mentors.
 The program includes pre-event virtual sessions on crucial topics like go-to-market strategies and funding opportunities in the US, along with a dedicated 'India Deep Tech Day Confluence' showcasing the transformative potential of the Indian deeptech industry.

-The program will offer exclusive networking reception with prominent investors, venture capitalists, and potential clients in the financial sector and relevant industries, customer connect session at Mphasis, pre-arranged connect & pitch session with Tech experts and investors at prominent corporates campuses such as Plug and Play, Western Digital and Cognizant along with a visit to Stanford University campus for tech/GTM collaboration.
+The program will offer exclusive networking reception with prominent investors, venture capitalists, and potential clients from across industries, customer connect session, pre-arranged connect & pitch session with Tech experts and investors at prominent corporates campuses such as Plug and Play, Western Digital and Cognizant along with a visit to Stanford University campus for tech/GTM collaboration.
 InnoTrek 2024 will also host a welcome reception with the Indian embassy representatives and program partners and introductions to key stakeholders in the Silicon Valley ecosystem.

 Speaking on the programme, Kritika Murugesan, Senior Director- Deep Tech & Startups at nasscom, said, "India's technology landscape is undergoing a profound transformation, driven by the rapid rise of DeepTech startups.
 Over the years, InnoTrek has built a strong legacy of empowering startups, offering unparalleled opportunities to connect with leading technology disruptors, venture capitalists, accelerators, and partners. nasscom InnoTrek 2024 is tailored to equip Indian DeepTech startups with the insights and tools needed to navigate the dynamic global DeepTech ecosystem."